 On 3 September 2014, the Bath Police Department in Bath, Ohio charged Christopher Mark Heben with two misdemeanors, obstructing official business and falsification.
 Bath Police Chief Michael McNeely told reporters that between six and 12 sets of surveillance footage from the area of the shooting on the evening Heben was shot were reviewed, with not one of the clips corroborating the claims made by the former Navy SEAL about the circumstances of the incident.

-Thus far, Bath Police indicate that the circumstances of Heben's injuries remain unclear, but that they are able to positively confirm the 44-year-old was not shot at West Market Plaza as had been previously claimed.
-McNeely indicated that the counts with which Heben was charged in September 2014 were highly unusual charges, and that the former Navy SEAL had "communicated false information" to police.
+Bath Police indicated that the circumstances of Heben's injuries remained unclear, but that they were able to positively confirm the 44-year-old was not shot at West Market Plaza as had been previously claimed.
+McNeely allowed that the counts with which Heben was charged in September 2014 were highly unusual charges, and that the former Navy SEAL had "communicated false information" to police.

 Nonetheless, in April 2015 Heben was cleared of those charges in a jury trial:

 The prosecution's case against former Navy SEAL Christopher Heben was built on purported evidence that his cellphone records showed he was not where he said he was when he told his story about being shot in a West Market Street shopping plaza.

 In the aftermath of the jury's swift rejection of that position — not guilty verdicts in 35 minutes on two misdemeanor charges — there was an explanation of how the strategy backfired.

 Heben's lawyer, James L. Burdon, said it was more like a complete collapse of the prosecution's case.